-(8) “Community Voice” means that members representing the community served by the project, including students, will be involved in co-constructing the project design, implementation, and/or providing strategic guidance in final decision-making.
+(4) “Community Voice” means that members representing the community served by the project, including students, will be involved in co-constructing the project design, implementation, and/or providing strategic guidance in final decision-making.

-(9) “Culturally Specific Organization” means an organization that serves a particular cultural community and is primarily staffed and led by members of that community; these organizations demonstrate: intimate knowledge of lived experience of the community, including but not limited to the impact of structural and individual racism or discrimination on the community; knowledge of specific disparities, barriers or challenges documented in the community and how that influences the structure of their program or service; commitment to the community’s strength-based and self-driven thriving and resilience; ability to describe and adapt their services to the community’s cultural practices, health and safety beliefs/practices, positive cultural identity/pride, religious beliefs, etc.
+(5) “Culturally Specific Organization” means an organization that serves a particular cultural community and is primarily staffed and led by members of that community; these organizations demonstrate: intimate knowledge of lived experience of the community, including but not limited to the impact of structural and individual discrimination based on gender identity and/or sexual orientation as well as other intersecting oppressions on the community; knowledge of specific disparities, barriers or challenges documented in the community and how that influences the structure of their program or service; commitment to the community’s strength-based and self-driven thriving and resilience; ability to describe and adapt their services to the community’s cultural practices, health and safety beliefs/practices, positive cultural identity/pride, religious beliefs, etc.

-(10) “Department” means the Oregon Department of Education.
+(6) “Department” means the Oregon Department of Education.

-(11) “Disproportionate” refers to unequal or inequitable differences in access and outcomes that historical and current-day White supremacy has created between certain families, children and students.
-What is “proportionate,” however, must also be critically analyzed and addressed in terms of its values, intent, and ideology.

-(12) “Gay” means a person who is attracted to a person of the same gender.

-(13) “Gender Expression” means the way a person expresses their gender in ways that make them feel more comfortable and aligned to who they are.
-Some forms of expression could be clothing, voice, cosmetics, or mannerisms.

-(14) “Gender Identity” means a person’s deeply held knowledge of their own gender, which can include being female, male, another gender, or no gender.
-Gender identity is an innate and largely inflexible part of a person’s identity.
-One’s gender identity can be the same or different from the gender assigned at birth.
-The responsibility for determining an individual’s gender identity rests with the individual

-(15) “Gender Nonconforming” means a person who does not identify with a specific set of traits (behavioral, cultural, community roles) on the gender spectrum.

-(16) “Intersex” means an umbrella term for unique variations in reproductive or sex anatomy.
-Variations may appear in a person’s chromosomes, genitals, or internal organs like testes or ovaries.
-Some intersex traits are identified at birth, while others may not be discovered until puberty or later in life.

-(17) “Lesbian” means a woman-identified person and/or nonbinary identified person who is attracted to women.

-(18) “Non-binary/Genderqueer” means people whose gender is not exclusively male or female, including those who identify with a gender other than male or female, as more than one gender, or as no gender.

-(19) “Partnership” means a group of organizations, Tribes, districts or individuals who agree to work together with a common interest and shared vision.
+(7) “Partnership” means a group of organizations, Tribal governments, districts or individuals who agree to work together with a common interest and shared vision.
 In a partnership, there is a high level of trust and 2-way communication, and differences in power and privilege are addressed.
 Roles and responsibilities on all sides are well-defined and developed with shared authority in decision making.
 There might be shared space and staff, with expectations and agreements in writing.

-(20) “Pronouns” means the pronoun or set of pronouns that a person identifies with and would like to be called when their proper name is not being used.
-Examples include “she/her/hers,” “he/him/his,” ze/hir/hirs,” and “they/them/theirs.”
-Some people prefer no pronouns at all, or some combination such as “she/they.”